Ask a lexicographer

 A grounded definition

-Answer: Related areas of speech which have the same etymology are often grouped within the same entry in Oxford Dictionaries Online and Oxford Dictionaries Pro, which is why you find the verb form of ‘ground’ further down the entry for ‘ground1 (the solid surface of the earth)’.
+Answer: Related areas of speech which have the same etymology are often grouped within the same entry in Oxford Dictionaries Online, which is why you find the verb form of ‘ground’ further down the entry for ‘ground1 (the solid surface of the earth)’.

 The meaning to which you’re referring is verb 3, ‘(usually be grounded in) give (something abstract) a firm theoretical or practical basis’.
-Here are some example sentences from Oxford Dictionaries Pro:
+Here are some example sentences:

 - The brilliant synthesis was grounded in his own practical experience.